2G - the change to digital.

 image ©Nokia

-As well as phone services, a simple SMS messaging was available.
-This used the spare capacity on the network control channel to send messages.
-Originally by network technicians to communicate, SMS was provided to customers to give them a second and different messaging mechanism that had not been seen before.
+As well as phone services, a basic SMS messaging service was introduced.
+SMS uses the spare capacity on the network control channel to send messages.
+Initially, SMS was used by network technicians for communication.
+SMS provided phone customers with a simple messaging system — something that had not been seen before.

 Later, as data became more important, enhancements were made to 2G.
-Most notably GPRS where a separate packet switched always-on network for data was introduced.
-Later enhancements to this network included Edge technology.
-By this time 2G was a respectible network but too slow for the modern user
+The most notable of these was the introduction of GPRS, a separate packet-switched, always-on network for data.
+Later enhancements to this network included EDGE technology.
+By this time, 2G had become a respectable network, but it was still too slow for the modern user.

-In the UK there were four 2G networks (Vodafone, O2, Orange and T-Mobile).
-These operators still maintain a 2G network today.
-This provides a back up phone system when 4G calling is not available in areas of difficult coverage.
-2G is also currently used for many iot applications most notably the communications associated with smart meters; but also alarms, health sensors, weather recording, parking machines and traffic lights.
+In the UK, there were four 2G networks: Vodafone, O2, Orange and T-Mobile.
+These operators, or their equivalents, still maintain a 2G network today.
+This provides a backup phone system in areas of difficult coverage where 4G calling is not available.
+2G is also currently used for a number of Internet of Things (IoT) applications, most notably for smart meter communications, as well as for alarms, health sensors, weather recording, parking machines and traffic lights.